China says Internet security necessary to counter 'hostile forces'

 In February, Xi took the reins of a government body for Internet security, saying he aimed to turn China into a "cyber power".
 He said then that working on public opinion online was a long-term responsibility and the Internet could be used to "spread discipline".

-The party renewed a campaign on online discourse last year, threatening legal action against people whose perceived rumours on microblogs are reposted more than 500 times or seen by more than 5,000 people.
+The party renewed a campaign on online discourse last year, threatening legal action against people whose perceived rumors on microblogs are reposted more than 500 times or seen by more than 5,000 people.

 China maintains tight control over the media.
 Censorship is widespread and Internet users cannot access information about many topics without special software to circumvent restrictions.